 This subclause is informative.

-Relative references in parts are resolved as specified in RFC 3987.
-Annex AWith the exception of optional preprocessing (see ), this part of ISO/IEC 29500 introduces no changes to the resolution procedure.
+Relative references in parts are resolved as specified in RFC 3987, as extended in RFC 3987, §6.5.
+This part of ISO/IEC 29500 introduces no changes to the resolution procedure, but Annex A introduces a preprocessing for generating relative references.

-This subclause shows examples of resolving relative references to pack IRIs in relative to two pack IRIs.
-One is a pack IRI "pack://http%3c,example.com,foo.opc/a/foo.xml" for a part /a/foo.xml, while the other is a pack IRI "pack://http%3c,example.com,foo.opc/" for an entire package.
+This subclause shows examples of resolving relative references when the base is a pack IRI.

 Example 1: Leading slash: /b/bar.xml